RasyadiAbdoellah/dummy-api/README.md

   "title": "post title",
   "slug": "post-slug",
-  "type": "event", //can be event, article, topic "excerpt": "excerpt", //WP API sends out content in this format, "content": "content", //WP API sends out content in this format "category": ["category 1", "category 2"], //#finance, #creative, #tech.
+  "type": "event", //can be event, article, topic "excerpt": "<p>excerpt</p>", //WP API sends out content in this format, "content": "<p>content</p>", //WP API sends out content in this format "category": ["category 1", "category 2"], //#finance, #creative, #tech.
 For UI and filtering.
 Post can have 1 or more categories
   "author": {
     "name": "author name",